This coconut flour pizza crust is the best gluten-free and keto crust I’ve ever tried. It’s soft and tasty, and sturdy enough to hold with your hands.

 Ingredients

-You'll only need a few ingredients to make this tasty low-carb pizza crust.
+You'll only need a few ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Olive oil spray: I use it to grease the pizza pans.
+- Olive oil spray: I use it to grease the parchment-lined pizza pans.

-Toppings: Marinara sauce (try to use a sugar-free sauce such as Rao's) and shredded mozzarella.
+- Toppings: Pizza sauce (try to use a sugar-free sauce such as Rao's) and shredded mozzarella.

 Instructions

 Mix the crust ingredients.
-In a large bowl, mix the crust ingredients in the order listed.
 Allow the mixture to rest and thicken for a couple of minutes.
 This will allow the coconut flour to soak up the liquid.

-Shape the crusts.
-Using a rubber spatula, transfer half of the mixture into each of the prepared pans.
+Using a rubber spatula, Divide the mixture between two parchment-lined pizza pans.
 Use a spatula to spread it out evenly into an 8-inch circle.

-Top the pizzas.
 Remove the pizzas from the oven.
-Spread each pizza with half the pizza sauce, sprinkle with half the shredded mozzarella, and add any other toppings you like.
+Top them with pizza sauce, mozzarella, and any other toppings such as pepperoni.
 Return the pizzas to the oven and bake them until the cheese is melted and the crust is golden brown, about 5 minutes.
+Slice and serve.

 It's not, but it's close.
 My favorite thing about this crust is that it's so similar to a real doughy crust.
 It's not exactly the same, of course.
-But it's truly the closest I was able to find while keeping carbs in check.
+But it's the closest I could find while keeping carbs in check.

 Both have their place in low-carb and gluten-free baking.
 It's more challenging to work with coconut flour because it's extremely absorbent, which can be drying.
 But if you add enough eggs and liquids, that's not really an issue.

-It can be OK if you use a low-carb crust made with cauliflower, almond flour, or coconut flour.
-There are also keto crusts made with ground beef or with shredded cooked chicken.
+You can if you use a low-carb crust made with cauliflower (check out this cauliflower pizza crust), almond flour, or coconut flour.
+There are also keto crusts made with ground beef (meatzza) or chicken (chicken crust pizza).

 I like to serve this pizza with the simplest side salad.
 Good options include arugula salad, tomato salad, and cucumber salad.
 It's also good with a side of steamed broccoli or microwave broccoli.

-You can keep the leftovers, although they won't be as good as when made fresh.
-Keep them in the fridge, in an airtight container, for up to 4 days.
+You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+Reheat them uncovered in a 350°F oven or in a nonstick skillet.

 Recipe Card